-Alcohol or glass packaging is not permitted on the golf course.
 Any golfers found to be acting in an irresponsible or dangerous manner may be asked to leave the premises.

 - Players are to carry a sand bucket at all times and repair any divots taken during the course of play;